Business set up

 The Private Limited Company by shares can be formed by one or more persons and there is an upper limit of 50 shareholders.
 The right to transfer its shares is restricted by its articles of association which also prohibit any invitation to the public to subscribe for its shares or debentures.
 This is the most popular corporate vehicle used by International business entities which presents a number of advantages (less set-up time and expenses, control over the membership, simple reporting obligations).

-branch of a foreign company may be registered under the Cyprus Companies Law and it is not a separate legal entity from its founding foreign company.
+A branch of a foreign company may be registered under the Cyprus Companies Law and it is not a separate legal entity from its founding foreign company.
 Within one month of its establishment, a branch has to file with the Registrar of Companies a certified copy of the Charter, Memorandum and Articles of the Company, particulars of the Directors and Secretary of the Company and the name and address of at least one person resident in Cyprus authorised to accept on behalf of the Company of any notice.

-partnership may be formed in Cyprus under the Partnerships and Business Names Law by at least two, but not more than twenty persons.
+A partnership may be formed in Cyprus under the Partnerships and Business Names Law by at least two, but not more than twenty persons.
 It may be either general or limited and a company may be a member of a partnership.
 A partner of a general partnership is liable jointly and severally with all the other partners for all the debts and obligations of the partnership incurred while a partner.
 In a limited partnership, a limited partner contributes a certain amount to the capital and he is not liable beyond that amount.

-sole proprietor/ trader may be a Cypriot or non Cypriot and he may register a business name under the Partnership and Business Names Law, and carry on business in Cyprus.
+A sole proprietor/ trader may be a Cypriot or non Cypriot and he may register a business name under the Partnership and Business Names Law, and carry on business in Cyprus.
 Non-EU nationals will need to secure prior permission under the Aliens and Immigration legislation.

 Cyprus International Trust (CIT)